-The Committee observed that a number of avoidable issues which were raised in the previous audits were again raised in the current audit.
+The Committee observed that a number of avoidable issues, which were raised in the previous audits, were again raised in the current audit.

-To this end, the Committee recommends to the Assembly to urge the EAC Council of Ministers to urgently address the following recurrent and current challenges in the EAC Organs and Institutions.
+To this end, the Committee recommends to the Assembly to urge the EAC Council of Ministers to address the following recurrent and current challenges in the EAC Organs and Institutions urgently.

-- 1. Consorted efforts should be put in place to enforce refund of VAT and Withholding Tax (WHT) by the Partner States who host the EAC organs and institutions and expedition of issuance of exemption certificates. - 2.
-All disbursements to EAC Organs and Institutions should be channeled through Ministries in charge of EAC affairs and the Ministries should ensure follow up to remit the contributions on time. - 3.
-EAC Staff Rules and Regulations are inadequate in nature and need up scaling to empower the Secretary General to reprimand indiscipline staff members. - 4.
-EAC Council of Ministers' Rules of Procedure require amendment to dissolve Council into a Board of Directors to enable them follow up of EAC activities. - 5.
+- 1. The Partner States who host the EAC organs and institutions and expedition of issuance of exemption certificates should put consorted efforts in place to enforce refund of VAT and Withholding Tax (WHT). - 2.
+All disbursements to EAC Organs and Institutions should be channelled through Ministries in charge of EAC affairs and the Ministries should ensure follow up to remit the contributions on time. - 3.
+EAC Staff Rules and Regulations are inadequate in nature and need up scaling to empower the Secretary General to reprimand indiscipline staff members.

+- 4. EAC Council of Ministers' Rules of Procedure require amendment to dissolve Council into a Board of Directors to enable them follow up of EAC activities. - 5.
 EAC Council of Ministers should recommend that Audit Commission undertake value for money audit in the next audit exercise. - 6.
 EAC Council of Ministers should urgently decide on alternative funding mechanism to thwart the alarming trend of EAC donor dependency. - 7.
-EAC Council of Ministers should fast track institutional review process to enhance human resource capital and provide job security to the staff of the Community by providing pensionable terms of service.

-8. EAC Council of Ministers should follow up implementation of Assembly recommendations and Summit decisions and submit quarterly reports to the Assembly.
+EAC Council of Ministers should fast track institutional review process to enhance human resource capital and provide job security to the staff of the Community by providing pensionable terms of service. - 8.
+EAC Council of Ministers should follow up implementation of Assembly recommendations and Summit decisions and submit quarterly reports to the Assembly.